-Whether through awareness raising, campaigning during an election or meeting with decision-makers and elected officials, our campaigning work is always more effective, more persuasive and more meaningful when it comes from people sharing their lived experience.
+Whether you're helping us raise awareness about an important issue, taking part in our campaigning during a local or national election, or meeting with decision-makers and elected officials - our campaigning is always more effective, more persuasive and more meaningful when it comes from people sharing their own experience.

-If you would like to find out if there is a campaigning group in your area, please contact the Dementia Advisor in your area.
+If you would like to find out if there is a campaigning group in your area, please contact your Dementia Advisor.
 You can find out who that is by clicking this link.

-You may be interested in the work of the Scottish Dementia Working Group (SDWG): The independent voice of people with dementia within Alzheimer Scotland.
-The Group is run for, and by, people with dementia.
+Read about the Scottish Dementia Working Group (SDWG) - the independent voice of people with dementia within Alzheimer Scotland.
+The group is run for, and by, people with dementia.

 Find out more about the Scottish Dementia Working Group.

-Alzheimer Scotland’s National Dementia Carers Action Network (NDCAN) is a national campaigning and awareness raising group whose members all have experience of caring for someone with dementia.
+Learn about Alzheimer Scotland’s National Dementia Carers Action Network (NDCAN) - a national campaigning and awareness raising group whose members all have experience of caring for someone with dementia.

 Find out more about the National Dementia Carers Action Network